-Self-discovery is the process of gaining understanding of one’s personality, potential, passion, experiences, as well as all the other conditioning that makes the individual distinct from others, and finding how best they can be maximized to live fulfilling lives.
+Self-discovery is the process of gaining understanding of your personality, potential, passion, experiences, as well as all the other conditioning that makes you distinct from others, and finding how best they can be maximized to live a fulfilling life.

 Why Is Self-Discovery Important?

 The call for self-discovery is built on the premise that humans have a specific wiring which is their default state and the state they will naturally tilt to no matter what external factors contribute.

 This is not just a premise; it is the truth!

 Science has shown again and again that beyond what the environment demands from individuals, there are certain traits that are specific to individuals which they naturally manifest at different situations.